 The NIKKORs achieve manipulated bokeh by adjusting the lens’s SA to control the light distribution across the foreground and background out-of-focus discs.
 According to Nikon, its patented Defocus Control system was combined with its innovative rear focus system to “realize the ideal lens accepted by all of those who demand sharpness or want to utilize the out-of-focus foreground, and for those who call for a soft out-of-focus background.”
 The design features a movable “DC group” of lenses that can shift position inside the lens without affecting astigmatism and CA.

-The Sony and Fujifilm lenses use a “reverse apodization filter” to adjust the qualities of the out-of-focus areas.
+The Sony, Venus Optics, and FUJIFILM lenses use a “reverse apodization filter” to adjust the qualities of the out-of-focus areas.
 The filter is basically a built-in graduated radial neutral density filter that has darker edges than the center; artificial vignetting in a sense.
 This helps soften the edge of the bokeh discs—to achieve the opposite of the soap-bubble effect.

 Based on research on the older Sigma lens, it appears that there was a control designed to assist in macro focusing, but a side effect of that control was SA adjustment.

 Does bokeh just happen?
-Are you curious about whether lens manufacturers design lenses with bokeh in mind, or if there are other priorities that outweigh how a lens renders out-of-focus regions, like SA removal, sharpness, color rendition, etc?
-In talking to 17 different lens manufacturers, it is apparent that their approach to bokeh in the design stage varies greatly in emphasis and execution.
+Are you curious about whether lens manufacturers design lenses with bokeh in mind, or if there are other priorities that outweigh how a lens renders out-of-focus regions, like SA removal, sharpness, color rendition, etc.?
+Seventeen different lens manufacturers' approach to bokeh in the design stage varies greatly in emphasis and execution.

 Of course, with lenses known for a particular bokeh effect, like the Petzval and some Lensbaby lenses, the mission is bokeh.
 Mamiya, who designs its leaf-shutter lenses with Schneider-Kreuznach, states that bokeh is a design consideration, but not the most important one.